-Colleges can be aggressive about tacking the charge onto your tuition bill as just another “item” on your bill.
-It’s common for people to not even notice it mixed in with all of the other fees unless you take your time and itemize everything accordingly.
+Colleges can be aggressive about tacking the charge onto your tuition bill as just another “item."
+It’s common for people to not even notice it mixed in with all of the other fees unless you take your time and itemize everything.
 You can get the health insurance charge deducted by submitting a waiver to your school.
 If you are not lucky enough to already be covered, now is the time to do a little legwork on this line item for your college budget.
 Here are your three options regarding health insurance if you are a college student:

-If you choose to enroll under the Affordable Care Act you will find that premiums for an 18-24 year old individual average approximately $257 per month and that equals out to $3,084 annually before any low-income subsidies that you may be eligible for are applied.
-Since you are a college student, it’s likely that your income may be on the lower side so you may actually qualify for a government subsidy, also known as the premium tax credit which would make your monthly premium much more affordable.
+If you choose to enroll under the Affordable Care Act you will find that premiums for an 18- to 24-year-old individual averages at approximately $257 per month.
+That equals $3,084 annually before any low-income subsidies that you may be eligible for are applied.
+Since you are a college student, it’s likely that your income may be on the lower side, so you may actually qualify for a government subsidy, also known as the premium tax credit.
+This could make your monthly premium much more affordable.